AJsVoices/the-clandestine-providence/TheStory/20170626-darwynns-law/007-dinner-decision.md

 I started to stay something but my voice caught.
 I took a deep breath and tried again.
 "I was worried about you."
 I lifted my eyes to meet his.
 "You weren't answering my texts and you never even told me you were leaving."
 As I spoke my voice turned to a growl.
 My anger shown through.
 "You didn't even have the decency to break up with me.
 Just fucking left."

 Alex hadn't taken the offerings and I was in a wrong moment.
 I squatted down and laid the offerings at his feet and I looked up remember that view.
 It was the last time I was going to see it.
 I stood up and I took a step back.
-"I came here to see you are alright.
+"I came here to see if you were all right.
 You seem to be doing great, forgetting me with ease.
 So I'm going to do the decent thing."
 I squared my shoulders and I looked Alex straight in his blue eyes and I said, "I spent the last few days remembering everything you made me forget about us.
 And now, I wish I hadn't found out.
 You can go to hell, Al..."
 His name was muffled by his lips as he pressed a hard and fast kiss against my lips.
 He grabbed a fistful of my shirt and pulled me past the threshold of his room.
 I kicked the flowers and wine bottle inside and Alex kicked the door shut.

 Once inside I shoved Alex away from me.
 "Fuck you.
 You don't get to do that anymore.
 You fucking left."

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTk3NzkxNzAzNSwyNTU3MjA4MzUsLTUyMT
+eyJoaXN0b3J5IjpbMTU0Mzg0MTA1LDI1NTcyMDgzNSwtNTIxMD
-A3MjYzMywxODI2NzAwMDUxLDEzOTE2NjExMjIsLTIxMTY3MTA2
+cyNjMzLDE4MjY3MDAwNTEsMTM5MTY2MTEyMiwtMjExNjcxMDY2
-NjgsLTEyNTY4MjI1NywxMDU3ODg4Njc1LC0xMjYzNDc1MTMsOD
+OCwtMTI1NjgyMjU3LDEwNTc4ODg2NzUsLTEyNjM0NzUxMyw4OT
-kzMzk2MTQxLC0yMDEzODc2NzI3LDkyODgwNjkyLC0xMTUyNjI1
+MzOTYxNDEsLTIwMTM4NzY3MjcsOTI4ODA2OTIsLTExNTI2MjU5
-OTkzLC0xMTc3NzYxMjcxXX0=
+OTMsLTExNzc3NjEyNzFdfQ==
 -->